An improper estimator with optimal excess risk in misspecified density estimation and logistic regression: Introduction

 There is a rich statistical literature on predictive density estimation under entropy risk in the well-specified case (where the true distribution is assumed to belong to the model), see~\cite{harris1989predictive,komaki1996predictive,hartigan1998maximum,aslan2006asymptotically,liang2004exact,george2006improved,sweeting2006nonsubjective,brown2008admissible} and references therein.
 First, as mentioned above, MLE is known to be asymptotically normal and efficient~\cite{vandervaart1998asymptotic,ibragimov1981estimation,lecam2000asymptotics} in this case; its asymptotic optimality can be formalized precisely by H\'ajek's local asymptotic minimax theorem~\cite{hajek1972local,lecam2000asymptotics}.
 Beyond this optimality result, a number of refinements have been explored: improvement of Bayes predictive distributions over the MLE for finite samples~\cite{aitchison1975goodness}, higher-order risk asymptotics~\cite{hartigan1998maximum,ghosh1994higher,aslan2006asymptotically} and second-order minimax procedures~\cite{aslan2006asymptotically}, exact minimax procedures for location and scale families~\cite{liang2004exact}, as well as admissibility and shrinkage for the Gaussian model~\cite{brown2008admissible}.
 While related to this line of work, our approach differs from it by relaxing the (restrictive) assumption that the distribution of interest belongs to the specified model; another difference with some of the aforementioned references is our non-asymptotic focus.

 \paragraph{Non-asymptotic analyses of estimators under misspecification.}

 The asymptotic behavior of MLE (including consistency and asymptotic normality) in the misspecified case is also well-understood~\cite{white1982maximum,vandervaart1998asymptotic}.
 Beyond the asymptotic setting, non-asymptotic analyses of MLE and related procedures have been carried~\cite{vandegeer1999empirical,birge1993rates,birge1998contrast,yang1998asymptotic,wong1995probability,spokoiny2012parametric}, by using techniques from empirical process theory~\cite{vandervaart1996weak,talagrand2014upper,massart2007concentration,boucheron2013concentration}.
 In addition to these classical references, we mention two approaches that circumvent in different ways reliance on the machinery of empirical process theory.
-First,~\cite{zhang2006entropy} relies on information-theoretic inequalities to analyze Bayesian and penalized estimators; this approach is considerably expanded by~\cite{grunwald2019tight}, who obtain bounds in terms of refined complexity measures.
-Our guarantees have notable commonalities with those of~\cite{grunwald2019tight}, in that excess risk is controlled in terms of some min-max quantity for logarithmic loss, yet they are of a different nature.
-Indeed, the bounds from~\cite{grunwald2019tight} apply to many estimators such as MLE (while ours are tailored to SMP); the price to pay is that such guarantees depend on the true distribution and can degrade under model misspecification, reflecting the behavior of the estimators they apply to.
-Another difference is that, while the guarantees of~\cite{grunwald2019tight} do not rely on online-to-offline conversion and iterate averaging, the risk is controlled in terms of the same quantity that appears in the sequential case, with the same shortcomings for parametric or unbounded models (this reflects the focus of this paper on bounded nonparametric models).
+First,~\cite{zhang2006entropy} relies on information-theoretic inequalities to analyze Bayesian and penalized estimators; this approach is extended by~\cite{grunwald2019tight}, who obtain bounds in terms of refined complexity measures.
 Second,~\cite{ostrovskii2018finite} developed an analysis relying on self-concordance, which applies in particular to logistic regression.
 Overall, this literature differs from ours in that it studies estimators such as (penalized) MLE, which inevitably degrade for some misspecified distributions.

 \paragraph{Sequential prediction.}